Ultimate Spinach: Later work and diminishing returns

 Later in 1968, the band released their second album, Behold & See, which again was conceived as a concept piece.
-Prior to recording, more personnel changes took place with Jeff Baxter taking Winthrop's position, and DiDonato was replaced by Caryl Lee Britt.
 The album did not chart nearly as well, peaking at number 198.
-The publicity of the "Bosstown Sound" was quickly fading, as the marketing techniques were viewed unfavorably by critics and audiences alike.
+The publicity of the "Bosstown Sound" was quickly fading, as the marketing techniques were viewed unfavorably by critics.
 Another major weakness in the album was the lack of electric keyboards, a standout feature in their debut, and, without it, the group's complexity in the studio and live was hindered.
 The mimicking of the west coast sound, once seen as innovative, was then regarded as unappealing.
-Afterwards, Douglas exited and disbanded the group, leaving Hudson to continue on.
+Afterwards, Douglas exited and disbanded the group.
 Douglas, years later, looked back on the experience saying, "...[Alan Lorber] is totally arrogant in claiming that he has some special insight into how my songs were supposed to sound.
 How the hell would he know?
 He never was interested in my vision of these songs.
 With all the grace and style of a bull in a china shop, he slapped those albums together - both the originals and the reissues - and marketed the hell out of them with no regard for artistic creativity or integrity, just maximum profit: his!"
 Lorber created an almost completely different lineup of Ultimate Spinach for their final album, which needed to be produced due to contractual obligations.
+Only Hudson and Levine remained from prior lineups.
 In 1969, their final album, Ultimate Spinach III, was released, but it failed to chart.
-After Douglas departed, the band did not have a primary songwriter so the album was misguided and contained multiple styles from each band member.
+After Douglas departed, the band did not have a primary songwriter, so aside from covers the album's songs were all written by three of the new members: guitarist Jeff Baxter, vocalist/guitarist Ted Myers, and keyboardist/vocalist/guitarist Tony Scheuren.
 The band broke up soon after.

 In the 1990s, Big Beat Records reissued all three of the band's albums in the UK.
 Their material also was featured on compilation albums related to the "Bosstown Sound", and in 2001 The Very Best of Ultimate Spinach was released.
 After years of bootlegging, a live performance by the band in 1967 at the Unicorn was officially released in 2014 in Europe, entitled Live at the Unicorn, July 1967.